monicayao/tedana/docs/approach.rst

 Processing pipeline details
 ===========================

-``tedana`` works by decomposing multi-echo BOLD data via PCA and ICA.
+``tedana`` works by decomposing multi-echo BOLD data via principle components analysis (PCA) and independent components analysis (ICA).
 These components are then analyzed to determine whether they are TE-dependent or -independent.
 TE-dependent components are classified as BOLD, while TE-independent components are classified as non-BOLD, and are discarded as part